DevOps-Mock-Projects/aws-iac-poc/1-getting-started/README.md

 ---
 # AWS Networking Overview:

-Overview of key AWS networking components.
+Overview of key AWS networking components used in the terraform example in this repo.

 ## Virtual Private Cloud (VPC)
 A **VPC (Virtual Private Cloud)** is an isolated virtual network within the AWS cloud where you can launch and manage AWS resources.
 It provides complete control over network configuration, including: